-These portraits are the product of slow photography, of an intimate, unique conversation with each participant.
+These portraits are the product of slow photography, an intimate, unique conversation.
 It was essential that the experience of being photographed be a pleasure - warm, intimate, playful.
 Not necessarily uncomplicated, or without tears.
 But something special, a cocoon, a sanctuary.
 A space to be who you are without fear of being wrong.
 A space to speak yourself out instead of being consumed.

 My hope was to offer space to engage with the complex beauty of our diverse bodies.
 From one state to another, a turning, a molecular shift, like water to ice to vapour, seeing self from a new angle, letting a part of you bubble to the surface, recognising it.
 We made these portraits together, beyond looking, and towards being seen.

 This project is for anyone who has felt despair in a changing room; who wants more than what is given; who seeks to be seen; who wonders if they are enough.

 Supported by a grant from the DC Commission on the Arts and Humanities and donations from 99 Kickstarter backers.